DRUG POSSESSION CRIMES IN NORTH CAROLINA

-- Schedule 1 drugs – have no accepted medical use and have a high probably of abuse.
+- Schedule I Controlled Substances – have no accepted medical use and have a high probability of abuse.
 These drugs include Opiates, Heroin, Ecstasy, Peyote, Codeine –N-Oxide, Psilocybin, and GHB among others.

-- Schedule 2 drugs – are accepted for medical use, have the potential abuse, and can cause psychic or physical abuse.
-These drugs include Opium, Codeine, Hydrocodone, Morphine, Oxycodone, Cocaine, Methamphetamine, Methadone, and Fentanyl among others.
+- Schedule II Controlled Substances – are accepted for medical use, have the potential for abuse, and can cause psychic or physical abuse.
+These drugs include Opium, Codeine, Hydrocodone, Morphine, Oxycodone, Cocaine, Methamphetamine, Methadone, and Fentanyl, among others.

-- Schedule 3 drugs – are accepted for medical use and have a lower potential for abuse then Schedule 1 and 2 drugs, and have a low to moderate probability of abuse.
-These drugs include Lysergic Acid, Ketamine, Nalorphine, Methprylon, anabolic steroids, some barbiturates, and others.
+- Schedule III Controlled Substances – are accepted for medical use and have a lower potential for abuse than Schedule I and II drugs, and have a low to moderate probability of abuse.
+These drugs include Lysergic Acid, Ketamine, Nalorphine, Methyprylon, anabolic steroids, some barbiturates, and others.

-- Schedule 4 drugs – are accepted for medical use and have a lower abuse potential and a lower probability for dependency.
+- Schedule IV Controlled Substances – are accepted for medical use and have a lower abuse potential and a lower probability for dependency.
 These drugs include Darvon, Xanax, Valium, Rohypnol, Clonazepam, and Barbital, among others.

-- Schedule 5 drugs – are accepted for medicinal use, have a low potential for abuse, and limited probability of dependence.
+- Schedule V Controlled Substances – are accepted for medicinal use, have a low potential for abuse, and limited probability of dependence.
 These drugs include over-the-counter drugs that contain narcotics, as in cough medications that contain codeine.

-- Schedule 6 drugs – have no accepted medical use in North Carolina, a low abuse potential, and a low probability of dependence.
+- Schedule VI Controlled Substances – have no accepted medical use in North Carolina, a low abuse potential, and a low probability of dependence.
 These drugs include Marijuana, Hashish Oil, and Hash.

 Penalties for Drug Possession

-Being charged with a Schedule 1 drug crime is a Class 1 felony that carries a penalty of 3 to 8 months of incarceration.
-Being charged with possession of a Schedule 2, Schedule 3, or Schedule 4 drug is a Class 1 Misdemeanor that carries of penalty of up to 45 days of incarceration.
-Possession of a Schedule 5 drug is a Class 2 misdemeanor that carries a penalty of up to 30 days of jail time.
-Possession of a Schedule 6 drug is a Class 3 misdemeanor that carries a penalty of up to 10 days in jail.
+Being charged with possession of a Schedule I controlled substance crime is a Class I felony that carries a penalty of 24 months of incarceration.
+Being charged with possession of a Schedule II, Schedule III, or Schedule IV controlled substance is, at minimum a Class I Misdemeanor that carries a penalty of up to 120 days of incarceration.
+Possession of a Schedule V controlled substance is a Class 2 misdemeanor that carries a penalty of up to 60 days of jail time.
+Possession of a Schedule VI controlled substance is a Class III misdemeanor that carries a penalty of up to 20 days in jail.

 Marijuana Possession in North Carolina